Muguruza powers past Svitolina into French Open fourth round

 Making mincemeat of Svitolina's serve, she broke five times in the opening set, allowing her opponent only seven points on her own delivery, albeit dropping her own serve three times.

-A series of service holds broke the pattern at the start of the second set before Svitolina speared a forehand winner to break and nudge 3-2 ahead.
+A series of service holds broke the pattern at the start of the second set before Svitolina speared an inside-out forehand winner to break and nudge 3-2 ahead.

-Muguruza raised the intensity again, however, and won an exhausting 22-stroke rally to level at 3-3.
+Muguruza simply raised the intensity again, however, and won an exhausting 22-stroke rally to level at 3-3.

 The two-time Grand Slam champion then powered through the last three games to book her place in the fourth round for the sixth time in eight appearances.